Lake Ronkonkoma (lake): Summer resort

 Lake Ronkonkoma was a popular Long Island summer resort in the late 19th and early 20th centuries.
 There were a few boarding houses in town.
 One of the hotels on the lake was the Lake Front Hotel situated on twenty-four acres of land on the lake's shore.
 Most of the original settlers and local residents chose to live away from the lakefront.
 The land one half mile or so beyond the lake was flatter and better suited for farming.
 Little by little, the lakefront developed into a fashionable haven for the wealthier people who had summer estates there.

 In 1911, the Long Island Motor Parkway was completed from Queens to Lake Ronkonkoma.
 Traveling the winding Motor Parkway to reach the lake in those days was an adventure in itself.

 Lake Ronkonkoma became an exclusive summer enclave for the wealthy and famous from New York City.
 All summer long there was boating and swimming at the lake.
 While the area's population peaked during the summers, fall activities such as hunting were also popular, although hunting activity began to decline in the 1930s.
 During the winters, skating parties were often arranged.
 A favorite game on the ice was Crack the Whip.

 The perimeter of the lake itself began to change from residential to commercial usage.
 As the lake front became less exclusive, many longtime residents began to leave the area.
 In the 1950s, the original owners began to sell their beaches to others.
 George Raynor, whose family had lived at the lake since the 1840s, owned a parcel of land which later became Raynor Beach.
 Many of the beach front pavilions, which were left unattended, burned down.
 On October 4, 1962, Brookhaven Town purchased land for the first town-owned beach on the lake.
 The unattended sections of beaches began to deteriorate.
 Rubbish, tin cans and bottles lined the shores in many places.
 Since the shoreline lay in between three townships, no single entity was willing to take responsibility.
 A Tri-Town Committee for the Preservation of Lake Ronkonkoma has been formed.
-The committee has agreed that the three towns would treat the pollution problems as a single problem, affecting all of the Long Island residents.
+The committee has agreed that the three towns would treat the pollution problems as a single problem, affecting all local residents.

-In Popular Culture
+In popular culture

 Long Island folklore attributes many drownings in the lake to an alleged Native American spirit residing in the water.
 Local artisans have created murals and a statue to celebrate the legend.
+Five people have drowned in the lake since 1995, as far back as Suffolk County Police Department records go.
+The chair of the local historic commission says she has documented 126 lake deaths from the late 1700s through 2022, and a longtime lifeguard's book counts 160 drownings mostly from the 1800s through 1970.